 The following table presents unaudited pro forma consolidated operating results as if the Company's sale of a 20% minority interest in HEICO Aerospace to Lufthansa and its acquisitions of Northwings, McClain and Rogers-Dierks had been consummated as of November 1, 1996.
 The pro forma impact of ACI is not significant.
 The unaudited pro forma results include adjustments to historical amounts including additional amortization of the excess of costs over the fair value of net assets acquired, increased interest on borrowings to finance the acquisitions, discontinuance of certain compensation previously paid by the acquired companies to their shareholders, reduced investment income on available funds used to finance the acquisitions, and the incremental minority interest of Lufthansa in the net income of the acquired companies.
 The unaudited pro forma consolidated operating results for fiscal 1997 do not include any income received from the aforementioned research and development cooperation agreement with Lufthansa or the gain on the sale of the 20% minority interest referenced above.
-The pro forma consolidated operating results do not purport to present actual operating results which may occur in the future.
+The pro forma consolidated operating results do not purport to present actual operating results had the acquisition been made at the beginning of fiscal 1997, or the results which may occur in the future.

-1998 1997
+1998

-Net sales \$112,421,000 \$89,805,000
+Net sales \$112,421,000 ======= \$89,805,000

-Income before minority interest \$ 15,576,000 \$10,788,000
+Income before minority interest \$10,788,000

 Minority interest \$ (3,438,000) \$(2,944,000)

 Net income \$ 12,138,000 \$ 7,844,000

 Net income per share: Basic \$ 0.97 \$ 0.64

-Diluted \$0.78 ======= ======= \$0.53 ========
+Diluted \$ 0.78 ======= \$ 0.53 ======